 State House Ceremony Honors Bunker Hill Community College Graduate

-Bunker Hill Community College (BHCC) student Quan Nguyen was one of the 29 graduates of Massachusetts public colleges and universities honored at the State House on May 8.
-Secretary of Education Matthew Malone, Senate Chair of the Joint Committee on Higher Education Michael O. Moore, and Commissioner of the Massachusetts Department of Higher Education Richard Freeland attended the “29 Who Shine” ceremony
+Bunker Hill Community College (BHCC) student Yamileth Lopez was one of the 29 graduates of Massachusetts public colleges and universities honored at the State House May 14.
+Governor Charlie Baker, Secretary of Education James Peyser, Commissioner of the Massachusetts Department of Higher Education Richard M. Freeland and Chairman of the Board of Higher Education Chris Gabrieli attended the “29 Who Shine” ceremony.

 About Bunker Hill Community College

 Bunker Hill Community College is the largest community college in Massachusetts, enrolling approximately 18,000 students annually.
 BHCC has two campuses in Charlestown and Chelsea, and a number of other locations throughout the Greater Boston area.
 BHCC is one of the most diverse institutions of higher education in Massachusetts.
 Sixty-five percent of the students are people of color and more than half of BHCC's students are women.
 The College also enrolls nearly 600 international students who come from 94 countries and speak more than 75 languages.